reactbootcamp/reactbootcamp/docs/es6Intro.md

 ```

+Aside: I was cheeky and snuck in templating.
+Notice the ${expression} in the console statement :-)  More on this later.

-const is immuatble -- i.e. it cannot be changed.
+const is immuttable -- i.e. it cannot be changed.
 Also, when defining a const variable, it must be assigned a value.

 Incorrect: